 In support of their claims, the plaintiffs present a case based on testimony of a statistical expert with background in epidemiology.
 In actual cases, it is more likely that there would be multiple experts, e.g., an epidemiologist who might have conducted a study of the effects of low level lead exposure, as well as the statistician who analyzed the data, and perhaps others to testify as to the extent to which the evidence is consistent with other studies.
-In the case of the effects of lead on IQ, there is an extensive epidemiological and statistical literature that on which the experts could opine, e.g., see Needleman and Gatsonis (1990), Pocock, Smith, and Baghurst (1994), and Waternaux, Laird, and Ware (1989).
+In the case of the effects of lead on IQ, there is an extensive epidemiological and statistical literature on which the experts could opine, e.g., see Needleman and Gatsonis (1990), Pocock et al. (1994), and Waternaux et al. (1998).

-2.2 The Massachusetts Study
+2.2.
+The Massachusetts study

-In the hypothetical case we take as the principal data used for statistical analyses to support the plaintiffs' claim come from an observational study of 270 children in Massachusetts (Needleman, Geiger, and Frank, 1979).
+In the hypothetical case we take as the principal data used for statistical analyses to support the plaintiffs' claim come from an observational study of 270 children in Massachusetts (Needleman et al., 1979).
 Each child in the study had just lost baby teeth which were measured for concentrations of lead.
-Unlike blood levels of lead, which can fluctuate widely over a 24 hour period and thus are poor measures of cumulative exposure, the deposit of lead in baby teeth is a slow and stable response to the lead a child has been exposed to over the course of his or her entire childhood.
+Unlike blood levels of lead, which can fluctuate widely over a 24 h period and thus are poor measures of cumulative exposure, the deposit of lead in baby teeth is a slow and stable response to the lead a child has been exposed to over the course of his or her entire childhood.

-Each child's IQ was also measured, along with a variety of physical and social factors, including weight, height, head circumference, sex, etc. Several measures of parental status were also collected, e.g., time from conception to delivery of the child, number of previous live deliveries by child's mother, the mother's IQ, socioeconomic status and education.
-Values for some of the variables are missing for some of the children.
-The data are non-experimental, that is, the exposure to which each child was subject was not under the control of scientific investigators.
+Each child's IQ was also measured, along with a variety of physical and social factors, including weight, height, head circumference, sex, etc. Several measures of parental status were also collected, e.g., time from conception to delivery of the child, number of previous live deliveries by the child's mother, the mother's IQ, socioeconomic status and education.1 Values for some of the variables are missing for some of the children.
+The data are non-experimental, that is, the exposure to which each child was subjected was not under the control of scientific investigators.

-2 We are indebted to Dr. Herbert Needleman of the University of Pittsburgh for providing us with his original data, which we have used in these illustrative analyses.
+1We are indebted to Dr. Herbert Needleman of the University of Pittsburgh for providing us with his original data, which we have used in these illustrative analyses.
 Because of different choices of variables and our use of different statistical analysis packages, the results we obtained from various statistical procedures do not strictly agree with those he has published, and are not intended to do so.
-See Needleman, et al. (1979) and Needleman, Geiger, and Frank (1985).
+See Needleman et al. (1979, 1985).

-3. Plaintiffs' Statistical Case
+3. Plaintiffs' statistical case

-3.1 The Raw Association Between Lead Exposure and IQ
+3.1.
+The raw association between lead exposure and IQ

 By various standard statistical measures, for the children in the study sample, the concentration of lead in teeth is negatively associated with IQ.
 One measure of dependency is obtained by introducing a cutoff between high and low lead concentrations and a cutoff between high and low IQ.
 In the absence of a good reason for another value, a natural threshold is the median or middle value.
-The plaintiffs' statistical expert begins by following the epidemiological approach and presents the numbers of children who are high in both features (lead concentration and IQ), high in one but not the other, or low in the form of a 2×2 contingency table:
+The plaintiffs' statistical expert begins by following the epidemiological approach and presents the numbers of children who are high in both features (lead concentration and IQ), high in one but not the other, or low in the form of a 2×2 contingency table (Table 1).